 how information is passed down generations whereas natural selection

-would take too long a time to adapt."
+would take too long a time to adapt.'

-Alan Wolliner, New
+Wolliner, New York

-predation created modern humans
+How Neanderthal predation created

 "Sometimes it takes an outsider to cut

 in science.
 That is what Vendramini's approach offers the reader

 in his daring claims about the interactions between humans and their

 most famous evolutionary relatives, the Neanderthals."